TaiDOmi/TTB-course/h5 HelSec.md

 - Finding the actual manufacturer by dumbing firmware
 - googled the prefix and found the company

+Quality of cryptography was a very good quality - happy suprise

 ## 20:20 - Joona "Rinorragi" Immonen - My experiences on Defender External Attack Surface Management